-- A. Each chapter is asked to participate in the following activities each year to accomplish this goal: (standards are grand-fathered in each year until highest percentage is reached) - 1.
-200% of the chapter must cumulatively attend four all-campus events annually, preferably two each semester.
-Events must represent one of each of the following four areas: Campus Pride and Traditions, Career and Academic Enhancement, Campus Life, and Diversity and Inclusion.
-Diversity and Inclusion events will be most meaningful if members are learning about culture and identities other than their own.
+- A. Each chapter is asked to participate in the following activities each year to accomplish this goal: (standards are grand-fathered in each year until highest percentage is reached) - 200% of the chapter must cumulatively attend four all-campus events annually, preferably two each semester.
+Events must represent one of each of the following four areas: Campus Spirit and Traditions, Career and Academic Enhancement, Campus Life, and Well-Being.
 Any event requiring participation of chapters to meet council obligations are excluded.
 Organization meetings or events primarily sponsored by chapters or councils do not fulfill this standard. - 2.
 75% of the chapter membership must participate in one organization outside of their Greek-letter organization.
 Chapters may also report members serving in leadership roles, for distinction only. - B. Chapter may sponsor non-educational programs intentionally open to the campus and file evaluations of those programs for distinction only.